-Today’s guest post comes from Ryan Drawdy, whose story “12 Crocodiles” appeared in Issue 11 of Typehouse.
+The following is a guest post from Ryan Drawdy, whose story “12 Crocodiles” appeared in issue 11 of Typehouse.

 “In today’s world, consumer-facing brands have to do something to differentiate themselves from the competition.”

 I’ve come a long way.
 At 13, I was as romantic as I could conceive of being.
 I used the word “quandary” in every other poem and always tacked on “the vast vacuum of” before writing “space.”
 It was infinitely exasperating that the “real world” could be devoid of unicorns and somehow, people were not rioting about it.
 Strangest of all, I never once considered the most fiscally responsible manner in which to file one’s taxes.

 I am not the same as I once was.
 Now, I am responsible for a family, for a child, for my own basic needs.
 Life may be romantic, but it often hides that part of itself in shame, as if it were in fear of being criminally liable for lacking a “realistic perspective.”